mortaca/RGB-Pi/FAQ.md

 Questions:
 1. Why is the cable so short?
 2. Why doesn't it have a female scart?
+4. I have a Sony Trinitron TV and the red colors are very muted.
 3. Can I use the cable with Retropie or other than its modified version of Recalbox?
 5. How can I use an external USB storage?
 6. The menu image looks distorted but the games look good.